Tools for Freedom Sunday

 - Faith Alliance Against Slavery and Trafficking (FAAST) has created an excellent church toolkit that includes the “Human Trafficking Prevention Bible Study”.

 One of the reasons that human trafficking is on the rise is because there is a demand.
-Some men contribute to that demand by viewing pornography.
-Lust is at the core.
-One way to reduce human trafficking is to challenge men to examine what they view on their phones, tablets, or home computers while also examining what lies within their own hearts.
-Seek to provide genuine accountability.
+Lust fuels the demand for pornography, which then increases the profits and the hold of the sex industry.
+One way to reduce human trafficking is to challenge ourselves to examine what we view on our phones, tablets, or home computers while also examining what lies within our own hearts.
+If you are struggling with an addiction to pornography, seek accountability.
 Specific ministries that provide such engagement, discussion, and support include:

 Women are often known for their compassionate responses to justice issues.
 The possibilities of engaging in anti–human trafficking efforts are numerous and could take on various facets.
 Possibilities include volunteering at local after-care centers, starting a prayer group, fundraising, or mentoring young girls in your community.

 Jesus Christ proclaimed that he was sent to set others free.
 Jesus is the subject, and as his followers, we are also called to set men and women free from their earthly bonds.
-How can we ignore modern-day slavery?
+How can we seek to end modern-day slavery?
 We can take action.
 Here are a few ways to fight trafficking:

 - Start a ministry through your church or organization that fights trafficking or involves outreach to trafficking victims and those at risk.

-- Connect with ministries serving on the frontlines of anti–human trafficking efforts by going on a short term missions experience.
-See our list of organizations to explore possible partnerships.
+- Connect with ministries serving on the frontlines of anti-human trafficking efforts by going on a short-term missions experience.
+See our list of partnering organizations to explore possible partnerships.

 Labor trafficking accounts for a significant portion of human trafficking worldwide.
 As Western consumers, it’s easy to purchase items without considering the process by which products come to be on the shelf or who was involved in the production process.
 Given the information available today, we can become more knowledgeable about the production process of items we consume.